 Featuring variable shifts in tempo along with delicate fabrics of sound, this music remains unpredictable and at times mysterious.
 More often than not, the players soar skywardwith a vengeance.
 And they raise a bit of hell on "The Society of the Spectacle (Part 1) and "Mia, where Noble's rumbling rhythms underscore the trio's penchant for wreaking havoc on conventional jazz standards.
 The musicians' intuitive camaraderie is evident throughout.
 There's a divergent scope to the entire session, which firms up the sustentative elements of this first-rate outing.

-Kittiwake; Elka; Society Of The Spectacle (Part 2); Nissa; Society Of The Spectacle (Part 1); Mia; Snipe; Reeds In The Western World.
+Kittiwake; Elka; Society of the Spectacle (part 2); Nissa; Society of the Spectacle (part 1); Mia; Snipe; Reeds in the Western World.

 Simon Rose: alto saxophone; Simon H. Fell: double bass; Steve Noble: percussion.

 All About Jazz & Jazz Near You were built to promote jazz music: both recorded and live events.
 We rely primarily on venues, festivals and musicians to promote their events through our platform.
 With club closures, shelter in place and an uncertain future, we've pivoted our platform to collect, promote and broadcast livestream concerts to support our jazz musician friends.
 This is a significant but neccesary effort that will help musicians now, and in the future.
 You can help offset the cost of this essential undertaking by making a donation today.
 In return, we'll deliver an ad-free experience (which includes hiding the bottom right video ad).
 Thank you.

 Our weekly newsletter highlights our top stories and includes your local jazz events calendar.